jaswdr/blog/content/blog/using-s3-as-a-database.md

 - **Contents**: Contains the returned list of keys, each item in this list contains useful informations like the `Key`, `Size` and `StorageClass` of the Object.
 - **KeyCount**: Contains the number of items returned.

 Something that is important to keep in mind when using the list method is that there is a limit in the number of objects returned, by default if you don't set the parameter `MaxKeys` it will return 1000 items.
-Let see how we can use this parameter, first we need to insert some new items.
+Let see how we can use this parameter, but first we need to insert some new items.

 ```python